Xalgorithms/general-documentation/docs/arch-2.0.md

 # Summary

-This document describes the fundamental architecture of the **XA Data Fabic** platform (XAF).
+This document describes the fundamental architecture of the **XA Data Fabric** platform (XAF).
 It is the fundamental data processing system for XA, Lichen and related applications.
 It is a container-based, cloud-native system built on [Apache Kafka](https://en.wikipedia.org/wiki/Apache_Kafka) and